-Criminal background checks of all applicants/students are required and reviewed by the Dean of Student Services.
+Criminal background checks of all applicants/students are required and reviewed by the Health & Wellness Coordinator.
 This is in compliance with the Wisconsin Caregiver Law.
 Bellin College reserves the right to deny admission or terminate enrollment of any student because of his or her criminal history.
-Information surrounding criminal history is collected via CastleBranch, Inc. during the application process.
+Information surrounding criminal history is collected via ViewPoint, Inc. during the application process.
 Those who have been convicted or have charges pending (of specific crimes/offenses that would bar them from clinical experiences as a student or employment and/or licensure as a caregiver) will be denied admission and/or dismissed from the College.

-An enrolled student is responsible for reporting any criminal charges to the Dean of Student Services within two business days.
+An enrolled student is responsible for reporting any criminal charges to the Health & Wellness Coordinator. within two business days.
 The Dean will review the implication of the charges and/or conviction in relationship to the Wisconsin Caregiver Law, the student's ability to participate in clinical experiences, the student's continued enrollment at the College as well as licensure implications.
-The Dean of Student Services will inform the appropriate Dean and Program Director of any findings.
+The Dean of Students and Allied Health Sciences will inform the appropriate Dean and Program Director of any findings.

-Nursing courses with a clinical component may not be taken by a student who: a) who has been denied licensure by the board; b) whose license is currently suspended, surrendered or revoked in any United States jurisdiction or c) whose license/registration is currently suspended, surrendered or revoked in another country due to disciplinary action.
-Students must notify the Dean of Student Services if they are in violation of these requirements.
+Courses with a clinical component may not be taken by a student who: a) who has been denied licensure by the board; b) whose license is currently suspended, surrendered, or revoked in any United States jurisdiction or c) whose license/registration is currently suspended, surrendered, or revoked in another country due to disciplinary action.
+Students must notify the Health & Wellness Coordinator. if they are in violation of these requirements.